dwyl/phoenix-chat-example/README.md

 as a "***My First Phoenix***" App. <br />

-We try to _assume_ as little as possible, but if think we "_skipped a step_" or  you feel "_stuck_" for any reason, or have _any_ questions (_related to this example_), please open an issue on GitHub! <br />
+We try to _assume_ as little as possible, but if you think we "_skipped a step_" or  you feel "_stuck_" for any reason, or have _any_ questions (_related to this example_), please open an issue on GitHub! <br />